fontys-intersect/fontys-intersect-2020/bestpractices/securedatatransfer.md

 # Secure Data Transfer and Storage

-An in-depth page about the Best Practice at hand.
-In this page, it will be explained how it works and how it could be fixed.
+An in-depth page about Secure Data Transfer and data storage.
+In this page, it will be explained how it works and how it could be implemented.

 ## Table of Contents
 - [Secure Data Transfer and Storage](#secure-data-transfer-and-storage)